 Agriculture

 Students majoring in agribusiness management may pursue a four-year bachelor of science degree or a two-year associate of science degree.
 In addition, a minor in agribusiness management is available.
-Scholarships are available for academically strong students majoring in agribusiness through the Cooperative Scholarship Program and other agribusiness scholarship programs.
-Job and internship placement has been excellent with agribusinesses in the Southwest Minnesota State University service region.

 A major strength of the Southwest Minnesota State University agribusiness major is a required business curriculum core.
 This business core enables students to obtain minors or majors in other business disciplines with a minimum of additional credits.
 Students are encouraged to obtain minors in other areas such as accounting, business administration, economics, marketing, foreign languages, and computer science.
-Students considering a graduate degree, such as an M.S. or Ph.D. in agribusiness management or agricultural economics, should talk to an advisor about these plans as soon as possible while enrolled at Southwest Minnesota State University.
+Students considering a graduate degree, such as an M.S. or Ph.D.
+(In agribusiness management or agricultural economics, students should talk to an advisor about these plans as soon as possible while enrolled at Southwest Minnesota State University.)

 Agribusiness Management